AccKaspa/fig/pear-example/README.md

 ```bash
 pear run --dev .
 ```
+3. Resize/Move the terminals to be side by side

-3. Click "Create" in one of the terminals
+4. Click "Create" in one of the terminals
-4. Copy and Paste the topic string into the second terminal
+5. Copy and Paste the topic string into the second terminal
-5. Join
+6. Join
-6. ????
+7. ????
-7. Pear to Pear
+8. Pear to Pear

 ### Why Fruit is So Nutritious